 5 Promoting the Lion Dental Health Program at Kindergartens and Primary Schools throughout Malaysia

-The Lion Dental Health Program is a social contribution program established in 1998 by Southern Lion (SL) to promote good oral health habits in kindergartens and elementary schools throughout Malaysia.
+The Lion Dental Health Program is a social contribution program established in 1998 by SL to promote good oral health habits in kindergartens and elementary schools throughout Malaysia.
 It is conducted throughout the year.
 The main objective of the program is to create awareness of the importance of maintaining good oral hygiene for better overall health.
 The program is targeted at children between the ages of 4 and 12 as SL believes that good oral hygiene must be cultivated from a young age.

 The program was developed by the Lion Foundation for Dental Health (LDH), a public interest incorporated foundation established by Lion Corporation in Japan.
-The Malaysian team has localized the program in terms of content and techniques to the local audience.
+SL has localized the program in terms of content and techniques to the local audience.
 Over the years, they have worked with government-run dental clinics and the Malaysian Dental Therapists’ Association (MDTA) throughout Malaysia, and SL believe this program is an effective way to teach the Malaysian public proper brushing techniques.

 The program is conducted in a fun and interactive way to make it more interesting to children.
 It includes a storytelling session, slides, tooth brushing demonstrations, tips on good dental habits, a simple quiz and a special appearance by our mascot Mr. Kodomo Lion.

 As a part of SL's commitment to creating awareness of good oral hygiene, every child involved in the program receives a goody bag containing a toothbrush, toothpaste and an educational leaflet with dental tips.

 In 2019, around 105,000 children participated in this program, and the total participants across Malaysia since the Program started in 1998 has reached more than 1.1 million.